Most failures don't arrive as emergencies.

 That means this way of working isn't for everyone.

-Not because it's heavy —
+Not because it's heavy.

-but because it's explicit.
+But because it's explicit.

 Some teams prefer flexibility without inspection.